Self-catering Holiday Rentals near Assisi (Umbria, Italy)

-CASA ROSA is a traditional stone farmhouse set high in the green hills of Umbria, some 10 km (6 miles) Northeast of Assisi.
-The house is divided into self catering apartments – one large holiday apartment occupying the whole of the first floor of the original farmhouse, two smaller apartments sharing the ground floor, a small cottage in the converted stables, a two bedroom apartment and a studio apartment in a new extension.
+Casa Rosa is a traditional stone farmhouse set high in the green hills of Umbria, some ten kilometres (or six miles) north-east of Assisi.
+The house is divided into self-catering apartments – one large holiday apartment occupying the entire of the first floor of the original farmhouse, two smaller apartments sharing the ground floor, a small cottage in the converted stables; a two-bedroom apartment; and a studio apartment in a new extension.
 Each apartment is completely self-contained, with its own kitchen and bathroom, and its own balcony or terrace.

-The Farm is surrounded by woods and farmland, located on a spur the farm has panoramic views over the National Park of Mount Subasio.
-The hills and forest hide martens, porcupine and wild boar, all of which have been seen on the farm.
-The wealth of bird life includes buzzards, goldfinches and hoopoes.
-In spring the meadows, fields and verges abound in wild flowers, among them poppies, cyclamen, wild gladioli, and many types of orchid.
-From May to July fireflies dance in the night, and through the summer the Farm is home to thirty varieties of butterfly.
-Along the river are waterfalls and natural pools where one can bathe in the summer.
-The hills, woods and valleys offer many possible routes for walking.
+The farm is surrounded by woodlands and pastures, and elevated as it is 450 metres in the hills, offers magnificent views over the National Park of Mount Subasio.
+The hillside and forest hide an abundance of local wildlife: martens, porcupine and wild boar have all been seen on the farm, and the wealth of bird life includes buzzards, goldfinches and hoopoes.
+In spring, the meadows, fields and verges abound in wild flowers, among them poppies, cyclamen, wild gladioli, and many types of orchid; from May to July, fireflies dance in the night, and through the summer the farm is home to some 30 varieties of butterfly.
+Along the river are waterfalls and natural pools, where one can bathe in the summer.
+The hills, woods and valleys offer countless possible routes for walking.

-ASSISI, the nearest town, is the home of St. Francis and his female counterpart, St. Clare.
-For seven centuries Assisi has been a focus for pilgrimage, and the area is rich in traditions associated with the saints.
-The town itself has been carefully preserved, its steep medieval streets winding between churches and houses of rose-coloured stone.
+Assisi, the nearest town, was the home of St. Francis and his female counterpart, St. Clare.
+For seven centuries now, Assisi has been a focus for pilgrimage, with the area rich in traditions associated with the saints.
+The town itself has been carefully preserved, its steep, medieval streets winding between churches and houses of rose-coloured stone.